thepavansai/thepavansai/README.md

 ### Hi, I’m Pavan Sai 👋

- - 📫 How to reach me
+ - 📫 How to reach me gpavansai21@gmail.com
-contact@thepavansai.xyz

 <!---
 thejalsapavan/thejalsapavan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.